-- 5.15.2 The Authority does not intend to introduce a cumulative impact policy in any area of the borough at this time. - 5.25.3 The Authority has noted the statement in the Guidance that in the absence of a special 'cumulative impact' or 'saturation'cumulative impact policy, interested parties and responsible authorities or other persons may still make representations on new or variation of premises licence applications on the grounds that the premises will give rise to a negative cumulative impact on one or more of the licensing objectives.
+- 5.2 The licensing authority and Director of Public Health, as a responsible authorities, would have regard to any published cumulative impact assessment when deciding whether to make representations to the Licensing Committee. - 5.3 The Authority does not intend to introduce a cumulative impact policy in any area of the borough at this time. - 5.4 This Statement of Licensing Policy is open to review if evidence suggests that the introduction of such a policy is needed to meet the objectives of the licensing policy and protect the well being of the local population in that area - 5.5 The Authority has noted the statement in the Guidance that in the absence of a cumulative impact policy, responsible authorities or other persons may still make representations on new or variation of premises licence applications on the grounds that the premises will give rise to a negative cumulative impact on one or more of the licensing objectives.